A24Group/ssGWT-lib/src/org/ssgwt/client/validation/README.md

 	boolean valid = strValidator.isValid("String to be tested")
 ```

+## Form Validator

-The FormValidator is used to send in store multiple fields to be validated through its addField function
+The FormValidator is used to send in and store multiple fields to be validated through its addField function

 These fields can then be validated using the doValidation function